mellow5163/KNN_book_recommender/README.md

       source venv/bin/activate

-Next, install the necessary requirements for the back end:
+Next, install the necessary requirements for the backend:

       pip install -r requirements.txt

-To run the React front end for this application, run the following command:
+To run the React frontend for this application, run the following command:

       npm run start